nmwsharp/nonmanifold-laplacian/README.md

 This implementation is not the same code which was used to generate the results in the paper.
 If you need exact comparisons, please contact the authors.

-- For point clouds, this repo uses a simple method to generate planar Delaunay triangulations, which may not be totally robust to collinear or degenerate point clouds.

 ### Direct dependencies

 - [geometry-central](http://geometry-central.net) for mesh data structures and 3D geometry
 - [Polyscope](http://polyscope.run/) for 3D visualizations and rendering
-- [jc_voronoi](https://github.com/JCash/voronoi) for generating 2D Delaunay triangulations for point clouds

 (all are permissively licensed, and packaged with the repo)